Could abandoned coal mines in Glasgow support the UK’s net zero ambitions?

 The Glasgow Observatory has been funded by the UK Government Plan for Growth Science & Innovation and commissioned by UKRI-NERC and is being run by the British Geological Survey.

 In November 2021, the UK will host the 26th UN Climate Change Conference of the Parties (COP26) in Glasgow.
-The BGS will join UKRI and NERC colleagues to highlight the UK’s role in climate action, play a key role in net zero discussions, alongside clean growth, and demonstrate where UK geoscientific research and innovation can assist emerging climate action.
-Find out more about our Geoscience Solutions for Net Zero.
+BGS will join UKRI and NERC colleagues to highlight the UK’s role in climate action, play a key role in net zero discussions, alongside clean growth, and demonstrate where UK geoscientific research and innovation can assist emerging climate action.

-The UK Geoenergy Observatories will provide researchers with real-world test environments for the evaluation of low- carbon subsurface energy technologies.
+The UK Geoenergy Observatories will provide researchers with real-world test environments for the evaluation of low-carbon subsurface energy technologies.
 While the primary focus of the facilities is aquifer and mine water geothermal, the knowledge they provide on subsurface processes and monitoring will be relevant to a wide range of other technologies including hydrogen storage, carbon capture and storage, and other energy storage solutions for wind, solar and tidal energy.

 Latest blogs